Website of the Month: Southern Missouri Mule Outfitter & Equine Supply

 5 New Year’s Resolutions for Small Business Success

-2009 12 31 new yearspic 239x300 5 New Years Resolutions for Small Business Success2009 is wrapping up, and what better occasion to take a fresh look at your online business!
+2009-12-31-new-yearspic2009 is wrapping up, and what better occasion to take a fresh look at your online business!
 As we march into the New Year, it’s time to figure out what is and isn’t working.
 Here are five tips that should help you create a more profitable 2010:

 1. Focus on Customer Service